salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-10-14-trouble-Keychain-crash.md

 #### Related Items

 [Learning App](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS/tree/spm/LearningApp)
-- Please note that the code sample shows how to integrate SDK, not all piece of code is mandatory and it is upto consuming application.
+- Please note that the code sample shows how to integrate SDK, not all piece of code is mandatory and it is up to the consuming application.